ugent-library/momo/README.md

 npm install
 ```

-Momo contains a default theme called Opale.
+Momo contains a default theme called Ugent.
 This theme will be compiled and installed during installation.

 Compile a theme manually.
 Replace THEME with the name of your theme: